K. Rumi Shahzad

 Hello, my name is Elizabeth Delaney.

 I am the Business Office Manager at New Hope White Lake.
-We are a brand-new all-inclusive senior living community offering Enhanced Independent Living, Assisted Living, and Memory Care.
+We are a brand-new all-inclusive senior living community offering Assisted Living and Memory Care.
 Prior to my role with New Hope, I have worked in skilled nursing as a life enrichment & social work assistant, caregiver in memory care, and as a sales manager for memory care.
 As a result, this is a new adventure for me I am so excited to learn the operations side of senior living!
 I love spending time with the residents listening to their stories and learning from their past.
 I also enjoy that when the resident and their family walk in the doors to New Hope, our family expands.
 It is an honor and privilege to care for, love, learn from, and support our residents!

 When I am not working, I enjoy spending time with my partner, Eric (of 14 years), and our 10-year-old son Emmit.
 I also enjoy volunteering, reading, and exercising.
 The last two years I have been involved with the Walk to End Alzheimer’s committee.
 I have been involved in playground builds in my hometown, and always look for new opportunities.